IJSComplexMatter/dtmm/doc/quickstart.rst

    >>> field_data_out = dtmm.transfer_field(field_data_in, optical_data, nin = 1.5, nout = 1.5)

+Here we have set the index matching medium by specifying *nin* and *nout* arguments to the effective refractive index of the medium.
+By default input and output fields are assumed to be propagating in *nin = nout = 1.*.

 .. note ::

-   If you want to eliminate the reflections from the input and output surfaces you have to set the index matching medium by specifying *nin* and *nout* arguments to the effective refractive index of the medium.
-By default input and output fields are assumed to be propagating in *nin = nout = 1.*.
+   The transfer_field function by default uses 2x2 method and does not compute reflections.
+Therefore, `nin` and `nout` arguments must be equal.
+If they are not, you must enable reflections.
 See :ref:`Tutorial` for details on reflections and interference.

 Multiple rays
 +++++++++++++

 If you want to simulate multiple rays (multiple plane waves), directions of these rays have to be defined.
-A simple approach is to use the illumination_betaphi helper function.
+A simple approach is to use the illumination_rays helper function.
 This function returns beta values and phi values of the input rays for a specified numerical aperture of the illumination.

 .. note::